 Richly alive with Fishermen at their Boats

-Nagler 12. – Without plates 11 & 12, but not impairing. – With the dedication to M. Brillon Duperon and the address of Johann Georg Wille (Upper Mill in the Bieber Valley near Giessen 1715 – Paris 1808), the “clandestine representative of German culture in France” (Décultot et al., Wille Correspondence, 1999, p.
-1) whose pupil Weirotter was. – See the complete description.
+Nagler 12. – Without plates 11 & 12, but not impairing. – With the dedication to M. Brillon Duperon, Ecuyer, and the address of Johann Georg Wille (Upper Mill in the Bieber Valley near Giessen 1715 – Paris 1808) as the “clandestine representative of German culture in France” (Décultot et al. [ed.], Johann Georg Wille, Briefwechsel, 1999, p.
+1) whose pupil Weirotter had been. – See the complete description.

 A Hard Work

 Coral Fishers.
 In front in a boat the fishermen hauling in the heavy net, behind sailboat whose crew just strikes the sail and stands at the capstan.
 Toned wood engraving after Ludwig Dill (Gernsbach, Baden, 1848 – Karlsruhe 1940) for Adolf Cloß, Stuttgart.
 (1876.)
 Inscribed: Dill Napoli (18)74 / A. Closz Goebel, typographically in German as above.
 10⅛ × 7½ in (25.8 × 18.9 cm). – See the complete description.

 Offer no. 10,354 / EUR 64. (c.
 US$ 81.) + shipping

 Fishermen hauling in their Nets on Lake Zurich.
 Another boat on the lakeside together with nets, anchor and other gear.
 On the lake several sailing boats and a steamer.
 Wood engraving after Ernst Friedrich Heyn (1841 Leipsic 1894) as above.
 (1875-77.)
 3⅜-7¼ × 1⅛-7⅛ in (8.5-18.4 × 3-18 cm). – As title vignette for local text breaking off on the back. – See the complete description.